AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 kinematics, we can imagine a rocket that accelerates so much in

-ordinary Minkowski spacetime that its worldline becomes isotropic
+ordinary Minkowski spacetime, that its worldline becomes

-After the end time expiry, it will no longer be possible
+expiry, it will no

-spacetime.
-However, this situation is physically unfeasible
+the given Minkowski spacetime.
+However, this situation is

-because a rocket moving after such a saint would have to have an
+physically unfeasible because a rocket moving after such a saint

-infinite amount of fuel.
-However, Geroch [96] constructed
+would have to have an infinite amount of fuel.
+However, Geroch

-spacetime, which is geodetically complete but contains incomplete
+[96] constructed spacetime, which is geodetically complete but

-with a finite supply of fuel.
+"fly away" on a rocket with a finite supply of

 Intuitively, we expect that the